durul/wwdc2018/README.md

 - View as: Dark Appearance or System Appearance
 - New color option in the action menu
 - Create a SSH Key and upload them directly server accounts
-- New playground interaction: Added new lines of code playground auto restart to playground session.
+- New playground interaction: Added new lines of code playground auto restart to playground session
-- Bounded String Pseudolanguage: Showing potential tripping and truncation issue with special character.
+- Bounded String Pseudolanguage: Showing potential tripping and truncation issue with special character

 ## Developer Tool
-- Custom Instruments
+- Custom Instruments Template
 - New logging API for finding memory issue ```os_signpost```.
 This will help Instrument for finding to the problem.
+  * Signposts appear in the Instruments
+  * We can install Custom Templates in the Instruments

 ## Apple Design Award Winners 2018